 Collaborative Research with Students

 Dr. Dorn's research is focused on understanding and interrupting transmission of vector-borne disease.
 She and her students work on Chagas disease, a leading cause of heart disease in Latin America, which is caused by the parasite Trypanosoma cruzi.
 Current research is focused on understanding the interplay among the insect vector and parasite genomics, and socioeconomic, landscape and environmental factors that impact transmission of Chagas disease in Mexico and Central America.
 She also has projects in the southern United States.
-Visit Dr. Dorn's website and see her publications concerning Chagas Disease.
-Note that names with asterisks in the Recent Publications section below indicate student co-authors!
+Peruse her publications concerning Chagas Disease.
 Dr. Dorn is always happy to talk with students about research so feel free to stop by her office.

 - Genetics and Society